 You can select a main color from the image by clicking the Eyedropper tool , and clicking a color in the image window.
 The color you select displays in the Main color swatch.

-You can quickly choose a square or round brush shape by clicking the Round nib button property bar.
+You can quickly choose a square or round brush shape by clicking the Round nib button or the Square nib button property bar.